micmic210/booking-app/README.md

 ### Media
 This project includes images borrowed from the following sources:

-- Photo-ac.com: activity, curry-rice-main, fukujinzuke, rakkyo
+- Photo-ac.com: images used in blog section
-- Unsplash: baked-curry, croque, curry-bread, curry-pod,curry-rice, curry-udon, members, mission
-- CANVA: favicon, curry-variation, wallpaper
+- Unsplash: menu images, other pages

 ### Acknowledgments
-I would like to express my gratitude to Mr. Jubril Akolade, my mentor from Code Institute, for his guidance and support.
-Special thanks to my husband, daughter, sister, and nephews for their invaluable feedback and advice during the development of this website.
+I would like to extend my heartfelt gratitude to Mr. Jubril Akolade, my mentor from Code Institute, for his invaluable guidance, encouragement, and insightful feedback throughout the development of this project.
+His expertise and support were instrumental in bringing this website to life.

-### Recipe References:
-* The Basic Curry Rice recipe is based on common Japanese culinary practices.
-* The Curry Bread recipe was developed using standard practices detailed in Tomiz Recipe - Basic Curry Bread.
-* The Curry Udon, Baked Curry, and Curry Croquette recipes were adapted from traditional family recipes, with adjustments made to suit this project.

-### Written Descriptions or Explanations:
-* Portions of the historical overview and development of Japanese curry were enhanced using content from Wikipedia and other resources.
-* Cultural insights and variations of Japanese curry were based on information from sources such as Tasting Table and Japan Food Guide.
+I would also like to thank the tutors at Code Institute for their patience, assistance, and invaluable advice throughout the learning and development process.
+Their dedication and support have been essential to my growth as a developer.

+A special thanks to my husband and my daughter for their unwavering support, constructive feedback, and encouragement during this journey.
+Their advice and suggestions greatly contributed to the success of this project.

 Debug Section